Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

   replace **db01** with `db01.vprofile.in`<br>
   replce **mc01** with `mc01.vprofile.in`<br>
   replace **rmq01** with `rmq01.vprofile.in`<br>
-- Go back to vprofile-project where you have "pom.xml" file and execute this command to build the project and generate the artifact: mvn install
+- Go back to vprofile-project where you have "pom.xml" file and execute this command to build the project and generate the artifact:<br> `mvn install`
 - After it finishes executing, you should now have "vprofil-v2.war" in the newly created folder "target"

 #### 15. create an S3 bucket and upload vprofile-v2.war ( artifact ) to it (use AWS console)